-Figure 18-4: Determining External NIC
+Figure 18-5: Connecting Accessories - External NIC

-- b.
-Determine the NIC used for the Ethernet port, by removing the network cable from the GE ports and viewing on the monitor that the NIC (ID) has changed to "Disconnected".
-This is the NIC corresponding to the external LAN port; two NICs are displayed with IP addresses and one NIC is displayed as "Disconnected". - c.
-Reconnect the network cable. - 2.
-Do one of the following: - If you have a DHCP server in your network, note the IP address assigned to the relevant Ethernet port. - If you are not using a DHCP server, then assign a static IP address to the NIC of the Ethernet port. - 3.
-Open a standard Web browser (Firefox, Google Chrome, or Internet Explorer 9 and later is recommended), and then in the URL address field, enter the IP address that you defined above.
+- 2. Determine the NIC used for the relevant Ethernet port, by removing the network cable from this port and viewing on the monitor that the NIC (ID) has changed to "Disconnected". - 3.
+Reconnect the network cable.

+- 4. Do one of the following: - If you have a DHCP server in your network, note the IP address assigned to the relevant Ethernet LAN port. - If you are not using a DHCP server, then assign a static IP address to the NIC of the Ethernet LAN port. - 5.
+Open a standard Web browser (Firefox, Google Chrome, or Internet Explorer 9 and later is recommended), and then in the URL address field, enter the IP address that you determined above.